 However, US public opinion was strongly against BW, and even disregarding ethical concerns there was a practical reason to abandon biological weapons.
 America had the Bomb, the most powerful deterrent available, and only the most advanced countries were capable of building nuclear weapons.
 As noted previously in the context of chemical weapons, anyone could build bioweapons, even in principle terrorist groups, and it was not in the advantage of the US to do anything to encourage BW.

-Even the US military had no enthusiasm for BW.
-Bioweapons were imprecise in their targeting, as well as delayed and unpredictable in their effects, making them clumsy weapons for warfighting.
-They were also difficult and dangerous to produce, store, handle, and use.
-In the early 1960s contingency plans were drawn up by Fort Detrick for use of nonlethal bioagents in Cuba and Southeast Asia, but the military brass rejected these plans after very little consideration.
+In the early 1960s, contingency plans were drawn up by Fort Detrick for use of nonlethal bioagents in Cuba and Southeast Asia, but the military brass rejected these plans after very little consideration.
 In fact, the US military had such a low opinion of BW that they had a somewhat short-sighted tendency to believe that their military counterparts on the "other side" had much the same viewpoint.
-That turned out to be dead wrong.
+That turned out to be entirely wrong.

 On 25 November 1969, President Nixon formally announced that the US would abandon offensive BW.
 The Eight Ball was shut down and hundreds of researchers taken off the program.
 Fort Detrick would remain in business, but only for research into defensive biowarfare.
 In hindsight, Nixon's decision, though largely forgotten, was one of the most significant and positive actions of his administration.
 The unilateral American decision broke the ice for other countries to give up BW as well.
 On 4 April 1972, the US and the USSR signed the BTWC, and eventually a total of over 141 countries signed up.
 The BTWC was a significant step forward in principle, though it suffered from weak verification and enforcement provisions.
 It would take almost two decades to find out just how weak it was in practice.BACK_TO_TOP